Integrating SAP with Snowflake: Webinar Recap

 Pitney Bowes is a leading commerce provider specializing in shipping software and systems, postal meters, office equipment, and enterprise software solutions for customer and address management.
 With over 13,000 employees, Pitney Bowes works with a large percentage of Fortune 500 companies.

 Often, we see a lot of organizations using the traditional data warehouse approach, with nightly batch jobs that don’t scale anymore, putting too much load on the source system.
-In a 24×7 economy, it’s inefficient to put that one-time load on the system.
+In a 24/7 economy, it’s inefficient to place a one-time load on the system.
 Plus, organizations need to be responsive to changes and provide real-time decisions.
 That’s why organizations like Pitney Bowes sought out a solution that could provide real-time updates with continuous data flow and low impact on the source systems.

 Pitney Bowes also needed to consolidate multiple on-premises data sources in a cloud-based data warehouse.
 The sources were running on Oracle SAP ECC, with the gamut of transparent cluster and pool tables, and the Oracle Lease and Finance Modules (OLFM) were running on Oracle as well.
 For their targets, they chose to build a data warehouse in Snowflake in AWS and a data lake in S/3.
 They took advantage of HVR’s capability to capture changes once and then deliver to many systems.